CheapNud/CheapGlyphForge/README.md

 - **Cross-platform Development** - MAUI Blazor app with Android Glyph Toy support
 - **Modern C# APIs** - Async/await patterns with proper error handling

+## Current Approach

+Currently using the **Matrix SDK only** (which includes Interface functionality) for simplicity.

+**Future plans:** Split into lightweight Interface-only and full Matrix packages for broader ecosystem support.

 ## Requirements

 - Nothing Phone with Glyph support